 - Special visceral efferents (SVE)

 Each cranial nerve has been given a name.
-In addition, they are numbered sequentially with Roman numerals I - XII in the order in which they arise from the brain, front to back.
+In addition, they are numbered sequentially with Roman numerals I to XII in the order in which they arise from the brain, front to back.
 Thus, often a cranial nerve is addressed to with the abbreviation CN and its respective number, for example, the facial nerve is also known as the seventh cranial nerve or CN VII.